Rosberg gets the jump on Hamilton in Austria

 Any hopes of a chase to the end disappeared when Hamilton, who finished 3.8 seconds behind, collected a five-second penalty for crossing the white line as he left the pits on the 35th of the 71 laps.

-The double world champion recognized that he was never close enough even without the penalty.
+The double world champion recognised that he was never close enough even without the penalty.

 “Nico did a fantastic job today.
 He was quicker during the race, I had a bad start which lost me ground,” said Hamilton in podium interviews conducted by former F1 racer Gerhard Berger.
 “I was pushing as hard as I could.”